 We will only ever collect, store and use your personal data when we have an identified purpose and reason to do so.
 The ICO refers to this as a ‘lawful basis’.
 Further information about why we collect your personal data is outlined below.

-1) To send you information about the work of the UK peatland community and ask for your opinion
+a) To send you information about the work of the UK peatland community and ask for your opinion

 We collect your personal data so that we can send you information about our work and that of our partners that we feel will be of interest to you.
-This includes a monthly newsletter, event information, services, products, feedback, competitions and other activities, as well as information about other carefully selected organisations that we work in partnership with.
+This includes a quarterly newsletter, event information, services, products, feedback, competitions and other activities, as well as information about other carefully selected organisations that we work in partnership with.
 From time to time, we may also use your personal data to ask for your opinion about our work.

 This information is defined as ‘direct marketing’ by the ICO.